 I’m guilty of always taking my sunglasses for granted.
-The irony of it is that I have a collection of them at home, but I never use them enough when I travel.
-I can never tell whether the sun’s going to blind me on that day or not, mostly because I’m a tourist who’s just getting to know the area.
+The irony of it is that I have a collection at home, but I never use them enough when I travel.
+I can never tell whether the sun’s going to blind me on that day or not, mostly because I’m still getting acquainted with the area.
 I’m sure you’ve experienced something similar.
 But I’ve also realised that leaving your sunglasses at home is a more foolish decision than not bringing them with you.
 After all, they don’t take up much space in your bag, so it wouldn’t hurt to pack them.

 7. Your comfy slippers

 Slippers are almost never packed because hotels have them anyway.
-But the thing is, hotel slippers are never the right size and I’m sure you’d like to wear slippers that fit you if you’re just going out briefly.
+But the thing is, hotel slippers are never the right size and I’m sure you’d like to wear slippers that fit you even if you’re just going to run a brief errand outside your room.
 And don’t get your hopes up with Airbnbs.
 You’re either going to face the same dilemma as with hotels, or they’re not going to offer you slippers at all.

 8. Universal power adapter